iden3/circom_old/README.md

 component main = Num2Bits(8)
 ```

-The first thing we observe in this example is that templates can have parameters.
-This allows to create libraries with templates that generate circuits in a parametric ways.
-In this case, we are using a circuit with an output of 8 signals, but you can instantiate easily any circuit with any number of outputs.
+First of all, note that templates can have parameters.
+This allows to create libraries with templates that generate circuits in parametric ways.
+In this case, the circuit has an output of 8 signals, but one can easily instantiate any circuit with any number of outputs.

-Then we define the inputs and the outputs.
-We see that we can work with arrays.
-The program allows multidimension arrays for signals and variables.
+The inputs and outputs are defined as arrays.
+The programm allows multidimensional arrays for signals and variables.

-Then we need to assign the values to the different signals.
-In this case, we assign the value without the constraint by using the shift and & operators:
+Then, the values are assigned to each of the signals.
+In this case, the values are assigned without the constraint using the shift and & operators:
 `out[i] <-- (in >> i) & 1;`

-But we need to define also the constraints.
-In this case there is a big constraint of the form:
+Afterwards, the constraints need to be defined.
+In this case, there is a big constraint of the form:

 ```
-in === out[0]*2**0  + out[1]*2**1 + out[2]*2**2  ....
+in === out[0]*2**0  + out[1]*2**1 + out[2]*2**2  + ... + out[n-1]*2**(n-1)
 ```

-We do this by using a variable `lc1` and adding each signal multiplied by his coefficient.
+We do this by using a variable `lc1` and adding each signal multiplied by its coefficient.

-This variable does not hold a value in compilation time, but it holds a linear combination.  and it is used in the last constraint:
+This variable does not hold a value in compilation time, but it holds a linear combination and it is used in the last constraint:

 ```
 lc1 === in;
 ```

-Finally we also have to force each output to be binary.

-We do this by adding this constraint for each output:
+The last step is to force each output to be binary.
+This is done by adding the following constraint to each output:

 ```
 out[i] * (out[i] -1 ) === 0;
 ```

-### A Binary adder.
+### A Binary adder

-Lets now create a 32bits adder.
+Let's now create a 32bits adder.

-The strategy will be to first convert the number to binary, do the addition in the binary space and then finally convert it back to a number.

-We could do it directly by adding a simple constraint where out === in1 + in2, but if we do this the operation will not be module 2**32 but `r` where r is the range of the elliptic curve.
-In the case of regular zkSnarks typically is some prime number close to 2**253
+This operation could be done directly by adding a simple constraint `out === in1 + in2`,
+but doing this the operation would not be module `2**32` but `r`, where `r`is the range of the elliptic curve.
+In the case of regular (regular??) zkSNARKs this number is typically some prime close to 2**253.

-With this example we also demostrate the normal patter of binarize a number, work in binary (reguular electronic circuit), and then convert the result back to a number.
+So, the strategy we will follow will be to first convert a number to binary, then do the addition using the binary representation (regular electronic circuit) (<- què vols dir amb això de regular electronic circuit??) and finally change it back to a number. (??
+You mean base10?)

-To do this, we will create 3 files named: `bitify.circom` `binsum.circom` and `sum_test.circom`
+To do this, we create 3 files: `bitify.circom`, `binsum.circom` and `sum_test.circom`.

 bitify.circom:
 ```